sha-cmd/Yams/yams.rst

  The swap function
 -------------------

-This function take the string written in the text frame, when the swap button is clicked, then the swap function make its actions to return a new string in the swapped text frame.
+This function takes the string written in the text frame.
+When the swap button is clicked, then the swap function makes its actions to return a new swapped string in the swapped text frame.

  Activity Diagram
 ------------------